-If all or part of a living trust has become irrevocable after the death of a trustmaker the successor trustee must obtain a federal Taxpayer Identification Number for that trust.
+If all or part of a living trust has become irrevocable after the death of a trustmaker, the successor trustee must obtain a federal Taxpayer Identification Number for that trust.
 Use IRS Form SS-4 to get this number.
-If the trust thereafter has taxable income it may be necessary to file IRS Form 1041S as the trust’s income tax return.
+If the trust thereafter has taxable income, The trustee may have to file IRS Form 1041S income tax return if the trust has taxable income.

 Estate tax reporting is not required for most living trusts.
-This form will need to be filed only if federal estate taxes are due.
-If it is necessary to file IRS Form 706 an accountant or tax attorney should prepare the 706 form because estate taxation is complicated.
+The estate tax form 706 form will need to be filed only if federal estate taxes are due.
+An accountant or tax attorney should prepare the 706 form because estate taxation is complicated.

 Legal Issues in Trust Administration